YMCA of Greater Brandywine to Unveil New Pickleball Courts and Hosts ‘How To’ Events

 West Chester, PA – The YMCA of Greater Brandywine (YGBW) is set to unveil its new indoor pickleball courts at the West Chester Area YMCA, 605 Airport Road, West Chester, on Monday, April 26 at noon during its “First Serve Pickleball Court Opening Ceremony.”
 Pickleball, which is currently the fastest growing sport in the U.S., is a racquet sport that combines elements of badminton, tennis and ping pong.

 Denise Day, President and CEO of YGBW and Laura Schofield-Pierson, Executive Director of the West Chester Area YMCA, will both offer remarks during the event on Monday followed by a countdown to the first official serve.
 YGBW members will then take to the courts to play with staff providing demonstrations on how to play pickleball.
-All are welcome to attend by RSVPing here.
-All COVID safety precautions are being followed and masks are required to attend.
+All are welcome to attend, All COVID safety precautions are being followed and masks are required to attend.

 These are the first of many new pickleball courts—both indoor and outdoor—that YGBW is installing in seven of its Chester County branches.
 Over the next few months, official outdoor pickleball courts will be installed at the Jennersville YMCA, Kennett Area YMCA and Upper Main Line YMCA, while the outdoor courts at the Brandywine YMCA will be renovated.
 Additionally, at the Brandywine YMCA, Jennersville YMCA, Kennett Area YMCA, Lionville Community YMCA and Oscar Lasko YMCA, the gymnasium floors are being resurfaced to create indoor pickleball courts with official court markings and color-coded kitchens.
 With both indoor and outdoor courts, members will be able to play year-round.